NCLEX-PN Test Day Survival Guide: What to Expect and How to Stay Calm

 ✅ Schedule Your Exam Carefully

 Choose a time that fits your natural rhythm.
 If you’re a morning person, go for the first available slot.
 If not, opt for a later time.
 Most Pearson VUE testing centers offer exams between 8:00 AM and 5:00 PM.
+You can schedule your NCLEX-PN exam via the official Pearson VUE NCLEX portal:

 ✅ Know the Location